Today is the fourth anniversary of the inauguration of TEXRail service.

 .1.
 As the train curves from east to north, on your left is the monument to Al Hayne, the only fatality of the Spring Palace fire of 1890.
 The Spring Palace stood about where the T&P station stands today.

 .1.
-On your right, hunkering in the middle of the I-30-I-35 mixmaster, is Tower 55 at one of the busiest railroad intersections in the country.
+On your right, in the middle of the I-30-I-35 mixmaster, is Tower 55, one of the busiest railroad intersections in the country.
+(The red brick tower that gave Tower 55 its name has been demolished.)

 .3.
 Now we pass through an area that reminds us that for decades Fort Worth was a railroad hub.
 Downtown was bounded on the southeast by the switchyards of two railroads: Santa Fe and Fort Worth & Denver.
 In 1913 it was into this maze of roundhouses, turntables, tracks, locomotives, and boxcars that gambler Tom Lee fled after killing a fellow gambler and a police officer in Hell’s Half Acre.